 President Trump’s FY 2018 defense budget promises a “historic” defense buildup.
 At $603 billion in the base national defense budget, some $54 billion over the Budget Control Act caps, it grows the size of military slightly and boosts RDT&E efforts, but doesn’t move the needle on procurement.
 Does the FY 2018 budget request build the military the U.S. needs?
 Will Congress succeed in funding more for defense?

-View the interactive web versions of the first, second, third and fourth briefs on the following pages:
+View interactive web versions of the report topics on the following pages:

 - BRIEF 01: OVERVIEW OF THE FY 2018 DEFENSE BUDGET REQUEST

 - BRIEF 02: THE TRUMP ADMINISTRATION’S FY 2018 DEFENSE BUDGET IN CONTEXT

 - BRIEF 03: A DEFENSE BUILDUP IN THE NEAR TERM?